sarl/sarl-jekyll-website/docs/official/tools/Janus.md

 For launching the Janus platform from a command-line shell, you could use the `janus` tool.

+<p markdown="1"><span class="label label-danger">Caution</span> The `janus` does not provide a support for exchaning events over a computer network.
+If you would like to have benefit of this feature, you should use one of the following methods: 1.
+Add a library on the classpath that includes the networking feature to the SRE; or 2.
+Use the version of the SRE that includes the standard network feature: [janusnode](./Janusnode.html).</p>

 ## 1. Usage

 The `janus` tool takes arguments: